danielbkang/ContactsApi/README.md

 # Contact API

+This API provides CRUD operation of contacts.
+Contacts schema is provided below at [Database Schema](## Database Schema) section.
-Current version only allows Create and Get operation.
+*Current version only allows Create and Get operation.
 Update and Delete operation will be implemented soon.

 The API is locally tested with Oracle Database 19c installed in Windows 10.